ucl-contoso-chat/ucl-openai-search/evaluation/README.md

 ### Generate answer from the question

-After you generate the questions, you could use the command below to use the llm to gererate the answer from it, which can be used in the Azure AI Studio webUI evaluation as the raw data.
+After you generate the questions, you could use the command below to use the llm to generate the answer from it, which can be used in the Azure AI Studio webUI evaluation as the raw data.

 ```shell
 python -m evaluation generate-answers --input=input/qa.jsonl --output=output/qa_ans.jsonl